inodb/ino.bio/content/blog/cbioportal/gsoc-mentor-summit-2019.md

 credit.

 These were just a few personal highlights of the unconference sessions.
-There is a full list of sessions and notes contributed by partipants here:
+There is a full list of sessions and notes contributed by participants here:

 https://docs.google.com/spreadsheets/d/18DwHPmqhh2rbxbbPA9OYitmlwsh3nI3azrngRuKfMGk/